stajichlab/Chytrid_Coelomomyces_Project/README.md

 ## Github Repository for
-# Genomic resources enable study of the blastoclad fungus, Coelomomyces lativittatus, an obligate parasite of mosquitoes and microcrustaceans, during infection and sporulation
+# Genomes and transcriptomes help unravel the complex life cycle of the blastoclad fungus, Coelomomyces lativittatus, an obligate parasite of mosquitoes and microcrustaceans
 ## by Cassie Ettinger, Talieh Ostovar, Mark Yacoub, Jason Stajich et al.

 ### To cite this work or code

 Ettinger CL, Ostovar T, Yacoub M, Ahrendt S, Hice RH, Federici BA, & Stajich JE.
-Submitted.
-Genomic resources enable insight into the developmental transcriptome of the blastoclad fungus, Coelomomyces lativittatus, an obligate parasite of mosquitoes and microcrustaceans.
-Preprint available on bioRxiv.
-DOI: 10.1101/2023.01.14.524055
+2023.
+Genomes and transcriptomes help unravel the complex life cycle of the blastoclad fungus, Coelomomyces lativittatus, an obligate parasite of mosquitoes and microcrustaceans.
+Mycologia, DOI: <a href="https://www.tandfonline.com/doi/full/10.1080/00275514.2023.2228182"> 10.1080/00275514.2023.2228182</a>